Course Catalogue & Offerings

 Facilitators:

-- This program will run on sufficient enrollment.
+*This program will only run on sufficient enrollment.
 We will notify you after registration closes to confirm.
-If the course moves forward, we will send a Canvas invitation for access to the course modules.
+If the course moves forward, we will send a Canvas invitation for access to the course modules and a Zoom link.

 Muslim students have been attending our schools for over a century and have been steadily growing in numbers since the 1960s.
 As administrators work towards building inclusive schools for everyone, conversations around Muslim students and families need to shift from a focus on accommodations to a focus on inclusive curriculum and responsive pedagogies.